Superman and World War II

 Super GI - Midpacifican, Dec 30, 1944

-On April 14, 1945, the Superman newspaper strip from McClure Syndicate featured a cyclotron, or "atom smasher."
+On April 14, 1945, the Superman newspaper strip featured a cyclotron, or "atom smasher."
 At the time, the Manhattan Project was highly classified and the Trinity nuclear device had not been tested.
 The Office of Censorship instructed editor Jack Schiff to end the storyline.
 The FBI contacted Jerry for questioning, but "The Science of Superman" story was ghost written by Alvin Schwartz.
 Schwartz had read an article about the cyclotron in the April 1936 issue of Popular Mechanics.
 The Adventures of Superman radio show had previously featured "Dr. Dahlgren's Atomic Beam Machine" in February 1940, before the Manhattan Project was established.

 On May 14, 1945, Midpacifican was replaced by the Middle Pacific edition of The Stars and Stripes.
 As a staff reporter, Jerry wrote an article titled "Melt to Music" printed on May 30.
 From June 5, 1945, to January 15, 1946, Jerry contributed a daily humor column called "Take a Break with T/4 Jerry Siegel."
 The column was renamed after his promotion to Technician Fourth Grade on July 11.